 Contact: Diane Pratt-Heavner

-About School Nutrition Association: School Nutrition Association is a national, non-profit professional organization representing 55,000 school nutrition professionals across the country.
+About School Nutrition Association:The School Nutrition Association (SNA) is a national, non-profit professional organization representing 55,000 school nutrition professionals across the country.
 Founded in 1946, SNA and its members are dedicated to making healthy school meals and nutrition education available to all students.
 To find out more about today’s school meals, visit www.TrayTalk.org.

 FOR IMMEDIATE RELEASE: